Integration with calendars and email

 TrueConf offers a special module for seamless integration with corporate calendars and email plugins for popular mail and calendar applications: Microsoft Outlook, Mozilla Thunderbird.

-To integrate your video conferencing server with corporate calendars, you need to use TrueConf Calendar Connector, a software module that acts as a link between the server and the corporate calendar software (e.g., Microsoft Exchange).
-It is installed on a separate machine and can act as a gateway for multiple instances of TrueConf Server.
+To integrate with corporate calendars, the software module TrueConf Calendar Connector acts as a bridge between the server and the corporate calendar server software (e.g., Microsoft Exchange).
+It is installed on a separate server and can serve as a gateway for multiple TrueConf Server instances.

-Before integration, make sure that TrueConf Calendar Connector is installed on a machine that can access your TrueConf Server (see below).
-Moreover, a separate license is needed for the work of TrueConf Calendar Connector, but no additional licenses are needed on the side of connected video conferencing servers.
+Before integration, ensure that the TrueConf Calendar Connector software is installed on a server that can access your TrueConf Server (see below).
+Additionally, TrueConf Calendar Connector requires a separate license for its operation, but no additional licenses will be needed for the video conferencing servers connected to it.

 /docs/server/media/calendar_connector/en.png